AccountGo/accountgo/README.md

 So go ahead, add your code.
 Looking forward to your first pull request.

 # Contact Support
-Feel free to email mvpsolution@gmail.com of any questions.
+Feel free to email solutions@accountgo.ph of any questions.

-Don't miss regular source code updates, join http://accountgo.googlegroups.com

-Also, you can view demo site here (http://accountgo.apphb.com)
+View demo site here (http://www.accountgo.ph)